 A7.
 Youth Education (4 points)

-The city initiated or significantly improved a formal, community-wide tree-education program for youth (such as the creation of a Nature Explore™ Classroom, “Project Learning Tree,” “Arbor Day National Poster Contest,” etc.)
+The city initiated or significantly improved a formal, tree-education program for youth in the community. (such as “Project Learning Tree,” assisting a school in being recognized as a Tree Campus K-12, etc.)

 A8.
 Continuing Education for Tree Workers (6 points)

 A training/continuing education program for the city's tree workers, both employees and contractors, was initiated or significantly improved.
 The training must be provided at least annually - either by the city or by other qualified organizations.
 (Please indicate who provided training, the type of training and approximate percentage of tree workers who received 8 hours or more of formal training and percentage who received 40 hours or more of formal training.)